JasonHuang2000/SC-FinalProject/README.md

 ### Notice

-If you want to use sp_official.py to generate the answer format, please put the data-set, AIcup_testset_ok, at the same folder of sp_official.py.
+If you want to use sp_official.py to generate the answer format, please put the data-set, AIcup_testset_ok, in the same folder of sp_official.py

 ## Best Score of sp.py